braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.5.2 Definition: The 2-Path {#1.5.2}

 :::info[**2-Path as the Minimal Unit of Transitive Mediation**]

-$P_2$ is defined as a simple directed path of length 2, denoted $(v \to w \to u)$.
-This structure is the fundamental substrate for the rewrite rule.
-It represents the minimal causal chain required to infer a mediated relationship between (v) and (u).
+A **2-Path** is defined as a simple Directed Path of length exactly 2, denoted as the ordered triplet $(v, w, u)$, such that $(v, w) \in E$ and $(w, u) \in E$.
+This structure constitutes the minimal unit of transitive mediation required for the rewrite rule to identify a potential closure site.

 ### 1.5.2.1 Diagram: Open 2-Path {#1.5.2.1}

+**Visualization of Transitive Mediation within the Open 2-Path Structure**

 ```text
       w